hyperearth/JiviX/README.md

 Writing for C++20 prior...
 Planned to beat world record as most perfect and most long-time development product...

+## Project Reset...

+A new project "[ValerA](https://github.com/helixd2s/ValerA)" is in development, a more classic tracing by our standards, and will be more efficiently supported in GPU Ampere ...

+### Planned Features:

+- Fully refactored and rewrited code (and shorter)
+- More performance and, probably, multi-threading
+- Lower-Level API (than JiviX)
+- Object and Data oriented
+- Partial modularity and faster compilation
+- No CMAKE, more direct compilation
+- Multiple compute shaders rendering (include Ray Query)
+- More and efficient ray-tracing
+- DirectX 12 Ultimate support and HLSL (under consideration)
+- RDNA-2 support
+- ...

 ## Additional Links